jmw86069/colorjam/README.md

 There are two underlying methods:

-- `"HCL"` (default) uses color hue matching by angle, and applies custom weights to H, C, L channels.
+- `"HCL"` (default) matches color hue by angle, with custom weights to channels H, C, and L.
-- `"LUV"` converts to non-polar coordinates, and uses Euclidean distance across L, U, V channels.
+- `"LUV"` matches colors using non-polar coordinates and Euclidean distance across the channels L, U, and V.

-The function separately matches greyscale colors to the subset of grayscale reference colors, in order to ignore the “hue” which is still stored.
+Greyscale colors are matches separately to a subset of grayscale reference colors, to avoid using hue in unsaturated colors.

 ### Color-blending

-The function `blend_colors()` has some useful features:
+`blend_colors()` has some useful features:

 - **Paint-style blending**. blue + yellow = green.
 (For default RGB: blue + yellow = grey)